usagitoneko97/klara/A4_CFG/readme.md

 - **Globals** - sets of variable that are live across multiple blocks
 - **Worklist(x)** - worklist of variable `x` contains all the block that defined `x`.

 ### 1.6.3.
-Basic concept of Live Variable Analysis
+The basic concept of Live Variable Analysis

 #### 1.6.3.1.
 UEVAR and VARKILL
 The concept of Uevar and Varkill is simple.
 Consider the following code.